project-curio/curio-web/docs/seed_data_acquisition.md

 Run each block independently so errors are easier to diagnose.

 ### 2.1 `public.institutions`

+**What this does:** Creates the main table that will hold every institution record in Curio.

+📘 *Paste this entire block into the Supabase SQL Editor and click **Run** to execute it.*

 ```sql
 create table if not exists public.institutions (
   id uuid primary key default gen_random_uuid(),